nodejs/node/doc/guides/writing-and-running-benchmarks.md

 an example.
 This pull request _claims_ to improve the performance of the `string_decoder` module.

-First build two versions of node, one from the master branch (here called `./node-master`) and another with the pull request applied (here called `./node-pr-5135`).
+First build two versions of Node.js, one from the master branch (here called `./node-master`) and another with the pull request applied (here called `./node-pr-5135`).